anastassiavybornova/bike-node-planner-data-denmark/docs/define-layers.md

 # Step 3: Provide information on your study area and user-defined evaluation layers

-In this step, you can customize the input data generation by selecting which municipalities to include in the analysis; which point/linestring/polygon data to include in the evaluation; and how to merge them into broader evaluation categories.
+In this step, you can customize the input data generation by selecting whether to download elevation data (or provide your own); which municipalities to include in the analysis; which point/polygon data to include in the evaluation; and how to merge the data into broader evaluation categories.

+You do so by editing the four `.yml` files in the main folder of this repository (`config.yml`, `config-municipalities.yml`, `config-layers-point.yml`, and `config-layers-polygon.yml`; explained in detail below).
 You can edit `.yml` in any standard text editor on your machine; then save your changes for them to take effect, before you continue to the next step.

-## Settings for data download
+## Settings for data download (`config.yml`)

-* Here you can provide the settings for data download and preprocessing (name of data layers in GeoFA, etc.)
+Here you can provide the settings for data download and preprocessing (name of data layers in GeoFA, etc.)

 The workflow includes a script that downloads elevation data from [Dataforsyningen](https://dataforsyningen.dk/).
-To use this step, the setting `download_elevation_data` must be set to True (the default) *and* you must provide your username and password to Dataforsyningen.
+To use this step, the setting `download_elevation_data` must be set to `True` (the default) *and* you must provide your username (at `datafordeler_username`) and password (at `datafordeler_password`) to Dataforsyningen.

-**If** you already have an elevation raster (DEM) for the study area:
+**If you already have an elevation raster (DEM) for the study area:**
-* Set the `download_elevation_data` to False.
+1. First, in the `config.yml` file, set `download_elevation_data` to `False`.
+2. Next, complete [steps 1-4](https://github.com/anastassiavybornova/bike-node-planner-data-denmark/tree/main) of the instructions.
-* After completing step 1-4 in the README.MD, place your DEM file in `/input-for-bike-node-planner/`dem/ and name the file `dem.tif`.
+3. Lastly, place your DEM file in the `/input-for-bike-node-planner/dem/` folder and name the file `dem.tif`.

 ## Which municipalities? (`config-municipalities.yml`)